bolorundurovj/Hacktoberfest_SignIn_2019/README.md

 Note, this is not affiliated with the Official Hacktoberfest Team, it is merely to help you get started.

 ## Instruction
 In the index file, look for the 'ol' tag.
-Then insert a 'li' tag with your link to your profile.
+Then insert a 'li' tag with the link to your profile.

 ## Git and Pull Request Resources